Collider phenomenology of a unified leptoquark model: Model aspects

 \subsection{Symmetry breaking and scalar sector}

 The scalar sector consists of three irreducible representations of $G$ as given in \cref{tab:Fields}.
-At the level of $G_\mathrm{SM}$, the colourless part of the scalar sector consists of a complex singlet $\chi^0$ and two Higgs doublets $H$ and $H_2$.
-The gauge symmetry is broken by their vacuum expectation values (VEVs) in the two successive steps
+At the level of $G_\mathrm{SM}$, the colorless part includes a complex singlet $\chi^0$ and two Higgs doublets $H$ and $H_2$.
+The gauge symmetry is broken by their vacuum expectation values (VEVs) in two steps

 We parametrize the VEVs as